rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 In addition, denosumab demonstrated a significantly greater mean percent increase in BMD from baseline compared to risedronate at the total hip, femoral neck, and hip trochanter.

+<div style=\"page-break-after: always\"></div>

 The study was not powered to show a difference in fractures.
 At 1 year, the subject incidence of new radiological vertebral fracture was 2.7% (denosumab) versus 3.2% (risedronate).
 The subject incidence of non-vertebral fracture was 4.3% (denosumab) versus 2.5% (risedronate).
 At 2 years, the corresponding numbers were 4.1% versus 5.8% for new radiological vertebral fractures and 5.3% versus 3.8% for non-vertebral fractures.
 Most of the fractures occurred in the GC-C subpopulation.

 ## Paediatric population

-A single-arm phase 3 study evaluated the efficacy, safety, and pharmacokinetics was conducted in children with osteogenesis imperfecta, aged 2 to 17 years, 52.3% male, 88.2% Caucasian.
-A total of
+A single-arm phase III study evaluated the efficacy, safety, and pharmacokinetics was conducted in children with osteogenesis imperfecta, aged 2 to 17 years, 52.3% male, 88.2% Caucasian.
+A total of 153 subjects initially received subcutaneous (SC) denosumab 1 mg/kg, up to a maximum of 60 mg, every 6 months for 36 months.

-<div style=\"page-break-after: always\"></div>

-153 subjects initially received subcutaneous (SC) denosumab 1 mg/kg, up to a maximum of 60 mg, every 6 months for 36 months.
 Sixty subjects transitioned to every 3 months dosing.

 At month 12 of every 3 months dosing, the least squares (LS) mean (standard error, SE) change from baseline in lumbar spine BMD Z-score was 1.01 (0.12).